MicrosoftDocs/learn/learn-pr/wwl-sci/connect-common-event-format-logs-to-azure-sentinel/includes/3-connect-your-external-solution-use-common-event-format-connector.md

-You need to designate and configure a Linux machine to forward the logs from your security solution to your Azure Sentinel workspace.
+You need to designate and configure a Linux machine to forward the logs from your security solution to your Microsoft Sentinel workspace.
 This machine can be physical or virtual in your on-premises environment, an Azure VM, or a VM in another cloud.
 Using the link provided, you will run a script on the designated machine that performs the following tasks:

 Installs the Log Analytics agent for Linux (also known as the OMS agent) and configures it for the following purposes:

 - listening for CEF messages from the built-in Linux Syslog daemon on TCP port 25226

-- sending the messages securely over TLS to your Azure Sentinel workspace, where they are parsed and enriched
+- sending the messages securely over TLS to your Microsoft Sentinel workspace, where they are parsed and enriched

 Configures the built-in Linux Syslog daemon (rsyslog.d/syslog-ng) for the following purposes: